aliahsenofficial/ProxyScraper/README.md

 Install following Libraries using these commands

-command: pip install requests beautifulsoup tkinter
+command: pip install requests beautifulsoup4 tkinter

 # How to run